Severe Weather and Natural Disasters

 - Land Lab: Restrooms

-- Campus Housing: Evacuate from Campus Housing if possible and proceed to the 1st floor of the Academic Building, Lecture Recital Hall.
+- Campus Housing: Evacuate from Campus Housing if possible and seek shelter on the 1st floor of the Academic Building.
 Use rear lower level entrance or front main entrance of the Technology Center.

 - Move to the lower level of the Student Center, Dogwood Hall, or Arbor Hall if you can; if you cannot, seek shelter in interior hallways, rooms, and restrooms without windows or glass